 Gastric Bypass Surgery: Bariatric and metabolic studies show that gastric bypass “resolved” type 2 diabetes (76.8%), high blood pressure (61.7%), high cholesterol (70-95%), sleep apnea (85.7%) and acid reflux (98%).
 Furthermore, clinical studies show that gastric bypass surgery “improved” type 2 diabetes (85.4%), high blood pressure (78.5%), high cholesterol (70-95%), and sleep apnea (83.6%).

 Complications: Gastric Sleeve and Gastric Bypass

-Both gastric sleeve and gastric bypass have some complications in common such as bleeding and leakage.
-GERD is common after gastric sleeve, whereas gastric bypass will improve it.
-Some complications are possible with gastric sleeve, but that is much more common among gastric bypass patients, including:
+Both gastric sleeve and gastric bypass have some complications in common such as bleeding and leakage from the staple line.
+Gastro-esophageal reflux disease (GERD) is common after gastric sleeve surgery, whereas gastric bypass will improve it.
+Some complications are possible with gastric sleeve, but are more common among gastric bypass patients, including:

 - Dumping syndrome

 Gastric sleeve patients require less time for recovery and can get back to most normal functions within three to four weeks.
 By contrast, gastric bypass patients need nine to 12 weeks for recovery time.
 However, following either surgery, patients can get back to work within two to three weeks.

 Because gastric bypass is a more complicated procedure, it’s more expensive than a gastric sleeve.
 On average, a patient can expect to pay about $25,000 for a gastric bypass in the United States or Canada, whereas gastric sleeve will cost about $20,000.

 There are advantages and disadvantages to both gastric sleeve and gastric bypass, and it’s important to know how these two procedures are different if you’re trying to decide between one or the other.